How to Make a Cartoon: A Complete Production Guide

 - Scale notes: relationship to props, UI elements, or other characters

 Add rigging notes if the character will be animated digitally.
-Elbows, knees, shoulders, hand swaps, and mouth shapes need to be predictable.
-This is one of the biggest trade-offs in cartoon production.
-A design with layered clothing, tiny fingers, or complex hair can look premium in a still.
-It can also become expensive once it has to turn, gesture, lip sync, and repeat across a series.
+Elbows, knees, shoulders, hand swaps, and mouth shapes all need to behave predictably.
+This is one of the biggest hidden trades in the whole discipline.
+A design with layered clothing, tiny fingers, or intricate hair looks premium as a still, and then becomes a running cost the moment it has to turn, gesture, lip sync, and repeat across a series.
+For teams that want the mechanics before they commit, our guide to the animation process walks the full pipeline.
+Artists refining pose options during this phase tend to move faster on a responsive tablet with a reliable Stylus Pen.

 Choose a style your pipeline can support

-Teams often pick a look based on taste boards alone.
-Production does not care what won the mood board if the style breaks the budget or slows approvals.
+Teams often pick a look off a mood board alone.
+Production does not care what won the mood board if the style breaks the schedule.
+Use a plain decision lens:

 | Visual choice | Good for | Production risk |